craftweg/website/priv/posts/2023-03-09-typescript-not-working-in-vscode.md

 ---
 title: Typescript not loading in Visual Studio Code
 description: "I share the investigation into Visual Studio Code not loading Typescript and the solution I found - enabling the @builtin typescript extension."
-categories: [typescript, visual studio code]
+tags: [typescript, visual studio code]
 ---

 I spent much time today investigating why Visual Studio Code was not loading Typescript as usual.